crmlatte/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-W12-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your TAssist.
+3. Copy the file to a folder you want to use as the _home folder_ for TAssist.

 4. Open the Command Prompt (Windows) or Terminal (Mac/Linux)

 5. Navigate to the folder where you saved the TAssist1.3.jar file using `cd` command<br>
    Example (Windows): `cd C:\Users\YourName\Downloads`. <br>
    Example (Mac/Linux): `cd /Users/YourName/Downloads`.

 6. Type this command and press enter to run the application.<br>
     ```java -jar TAssist1.3jar```

 7. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 8. TAssist allows users to personalize the appearance of the application by switching between different color themes.<br>
     Available themes: Dark, Bright, Pink